Is there a tube strike on today?

 Which day is the Tube strike?

 The Tube strike is on Friday 19 August.
 Members of the RMT Union working for London Underground will walk out for 24 hours because of an ongoing dispute over jobs and pensions.
-Around 10,000 Tube workers and 400 Overground workers are expected to go on strike, causing major disruption to TfL’s network.
+Around 10,000 Tube workers in the union are expected to go on strike, causing major disruption to TfL’s network.

+Alongside them, 1,100 members of the Unite union, employed at London Underground, Croydon Tramlink, Victoria coach station, Dial-a-Ride and river service, will also walk on Friday 19.

 Which lines are expected to be affected?